hyosung11/Launch-School/Courses/journal.md

 [Google Search Operators: The Complete List (42 Advanced Operators)](https://ahrefs.com/blog/google-advanced-search-operators/)

 11:53 Slogging through correspondence this morning.
 Now I can work on the last two problems in Assignment 11.

+12:10 Chugging along with problem 10 solved.
+Now one more then a break before the SPOT Study session.
+I probably won't take the quiz until tomorrow morning.